panaxit/panax/README.md

 # Intro

-Panax is a tool for automatic generation of business applications based on solid relational data models.
+Panax is a framework for automatic generation of business applications based on solid relational data models.

 A detailed configuration-driven framework allows a high customization level and complex business-rules.